aarush2003/Fantasy-Assistant-/README.md

 Learning Outcomes:

 1. Helped Gain better understanding about React framework.
-2. Gain Experience on interacting with API's nad promises
+2. Gain Experience on interacting with API's and promises
 3. Learned new libraries such as Chart.js

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------